-The EPAD team across Europe is looking to find people who would be suitable to take part in a clinical trial for medications which expected to delay or prevent Alzheimer’s disease.
+The EPAD team across Europe looked to find people who were suitable to take part in a clinical trial for medications which expected to delay or prevent Alzheimer’s disease.

-Potential research participants come from all walks of life, but the one thing that they have in common is that they don’t have a dementia diagnosis.
-It’s important that we have a wide range of people with different risks of developing Alzheimer’s disease in order to understand the brain changes linked to the development of dementia.
+Research participants came from all walks of life, but the one thing that they had in common is that they didn’t have a dementia diagnosis.
+It was important that we had a wide range of people with different risks of developing Alzheimer’s disease in order to understand the brain changes linked to the development of dementia.

-- Are willing to consider taking part in clinical trials
+- Were willing to consider taking part in clinical trials

-- Are willing to take part in regular study assessments involving memory tests, brain scans and research samples (blood, saliva, spinal fluid and urine tests)
+- Were willing to take part in regular study assessments involving memory tests, brain scans and research samples (blood, saliva, spinal fluid and urine tests)

-- Have a friend or relative who knows them well and is willing to be their study partner throughout the study
+- Had a friend or relative who knew them well and was willing to be their study partner throughout the study

-There are a number of ways to get involved in EPAD: via ongoing cohort studies, referral clinics and national registers.
+There was a number of ways to be involved in EPAD: via ongoing cohort studies, referral clinics and national registers.

-Cohort studies: Potential research participants are selected from ongoing cohort studies in Europe, also known as parent cohorts.
+Cohort studies: Potential research participants were selected from ongoing cohort studies in Europe, also known as parent cohorts.

-Referral clinics: EPAD has a network of trial delivery centres recruiting research participants across Europe.
-Please click here to find your local trial centre and approach them directly for more information.
+Referral clinics: EPAD had a network of trial delivery centres recruiting research participants across Europe.

 Joining the EPAD Study

-Potential EPAD participants are contacted through their existing parent cohort.
-If you are invited and are happy to join the EPAD study, you will become a participant in the EPAD Longitudinal Cohort Study, or LCS.
-A longitudinal cohort study is a research method in which data is gathered for the same individuals repeatedly over a period of time.
-If you are an EPAD LCS participant, it will involve regular assessments over several years.
-You may then be invited to take part in an EPAD clinical trial.
+Potential EPAD participants were contacted through their existing parent cohort.
+If they were invited and happy to join the EPAD study, they became a participant in the EPAD Longitudinal Cohort Study, or LCS.
+A longitudinal cohort study was a research method in which data was gathered for the same individuals repeatedly over a period of time.
+If you was an EPAD LCS participant, it involved regular assessments over several years.

 Find out more about EPAD study visits.